Georg Simmel: Later life

-In 1909, Simmel, together with Ferdinand Tönnies and Max Weber, and others, was a co-founder of the German Society for Sociology, serving as a member of its first executive body.
+In 1909, Simmel, Ferdinand Tönnies, Max Weber, and others, co-founded the German Society for Sociology.
+He served as a member of its first executive body.
 In 1914, Simmel received an ordinary professorship with chair, at the then German University of Strassburg, but did not feel at home there.
 Because World War I broke out, all academic activities and lectures were halted and lecture halls were converted to military hospitals.
-In 1915 he applied – without success – for a chair at the University of Heidelberg.
-He remained at the University of Strasbourg until his death in 1918.
+In 1915 he applied – without success – for a chair at the Heidelberg University.
+In 1917, Simmel stopped reading the newspapers and withdrew to the Black Forest to finish the book The View of Life (Lebensanschauung).
+Shortly before the end of the war in 1918, he died from liver cancer in Strasbourg.

-Prior to World War I, Simmel had not been very interested in contemporary history, but rather in looking at the interactions, art and philosophy of his time.
-However, after its start, he was interested in its unfolding.
-Yet, he seems to give conflicting opinions of events, being a supporter in "Germany's inner transformation," more objective in "the idea of Europe" and a critic in "The crisis of culture."
-Eventually, Simmel grew tired of the war, especially in the year of his death.

 Theory

 There are four basic levels of concern in Simmel's work: